Satora1/Satora1/README.md

 # Hi!
 I'm Kuba 👋
-im Enthusiastic future Junior Java Full-stack Developer with a strong foundation in Java and front-end technologies!
+Im enthusiastic future Junior Java Full-stack Developer with a strong foundation in Java and front-end technologies!
 <br>
 <br>
 # 💫 About Me: